opcr-io/artwork/README.md

 ## Open Policy Containers artwork

 This directory contains artwork for Open Policy Containers (OPCR).
-We have five layouts:
+We have six layouts:
 - logo only
 - horizontal with "opcr" mark
 - stacked with "opcr" mark
+- stacked with "opcr" mark in bold
 - horizontal with "Open Policy Containers" mark
 - stacked with "Open Policy Containers" mark